SaulCastel/e4cc-wiki/content/wiki/zoom-induction/zoom-tools-summary.md

     # originURL:
 ---

-Check this tutorial by one of our coordinators:
+Check this presentation by one of our coordinators:

 {{< button href="https://www.canva.com/design/DAFzlhBq1MU/yOoRDuhGMEg_Afkacg_WVw/view">}}
 Click here for the presentation